-In fact, 100 grams of banana contains 23 grams of carbs and knowing that you are generally trying to restrict your carbs intake to 25 gram per day, this makes it rather difficult to include bananas on a keto diet.
+In fact, 100 grams of banana contains 23 grams of carbs, and knowing that you are generally trying to restrict your carbs intake to 25 grams per day.

-My easy keto banana bread recipe is here to fix all your banana cravings, let me share with you how to make it!
+My easy keto banana bread recipe is here to fix all your banana cravings.
+Let me share with you how to make it!

 All you need to make a banana bread keto-friendly is a few 100% keto ingredients.

-It means no high-carbs mashed banana but a good balance of wet and dry ingredients to achieve the same moist crumb as if there were a banana in your bread.
+There’s no high-carbs mashed banana but a good balance of wet and dry ingredients to achieve the same moist crumb as if there were a banana in your bread.

-Baking Powder or replace by half the amount of baking soda by swapping 3 teaspoons of baking powder with 1 1/2 teaspoons of baking soda.
+- Baking Powder or replace by half the amount of baking soda by swapping 3 teaspoons of baking powder with 1 1/2 teaspoons of baking soda.
 Careful, baking soda can add a slightly bitter aftertaste to your banana bread!

-Pure Banana extract – that’s how you give the banana flavor to your banana bread without using mashed bananas.
+- Pure Banana extract – that’s how you give the banana flavor to your banana bread without mashed bananas.
 Make sure you are using natural extract as an artificial extract flavor fades in the oven.

-Unsweetened almond milk
+- Unsweetened almond milk

-This banana bread keto style recipe is the easiest banana recipe ever!
+This banana bread keto-style recipe is the easiest banana recipe ever!